Jayan: Memorable roles

-Song sequences

-Film songs are an integral part of Indian cinema and the same is true for Malayalam films.
-Jayan has acted in several memorable song sequences which bring about nostalgic memories about the actor.
-Song sequences in Jayan films also helped shape the future film song sector in commercial cinema.
-The song "Kannum Kannum" in the film Angadi presents one of the most popular song sequences in Malayalam cinema involving Jayan and Seema.
-Its success led to the teaming together of this pair in numerous movies.
-Another popular song involving the Jayan-Seema pair is "Kasthuri Manmizhi" from the movie Manushya Mrugam.
-A song that hit tremendous popularity was "Cham Chacha Chum Chacha" in Love in Singapore and Kombil Kilukkum ketti in "Karimpana".
-The mass popularity of this song sequence later inspired a whole new category of film songs with lyrics that lack any particular meaning, but with a fast beat and dance appeal that came to be known as "Adipoli" songs.
-There is a song in the film Etho Oru Swapnam called "Oru Mugham Mathram Kannil", which became popular due to its melodious and nostalgic nature.

-"Ezham Malika Mele" from Sarppam, directed by Baby was a superhit song paired by Jayan and Seema.
-Another hit from this team was "Pournami Penne" in Arifa hassan's Benz Vasu and it was hummed by the youth of that time.

 Memorials

-Kollam District panchayath and Government of Kerala built a new conference hall near to Kollam District panchayath office in Kollam municipal corporation as a memorial to the legend actor.
+Kollam District panchayath and Government of Kerala built a new conference hall near to Kollam District panchayath office in Kollam municipal corporation as a memorial to the actor.
 The hall is named as "Jayan Memorial Hall".
 It was inaugurated on 12 September 2020.

-There is a Jayan memorial Arts & Sports club functioning at Thevally near the actor's hometown.
-The residential area at his birthplace has been renamed "Olayil Jayan Nagar" in his honour.

 Jayan Cultural Forum

 Jayan Samskarika Vethi or Jayan Cultural Forum has been established recently, which consists of his fans and well wishers.
-It is headed by the actor's nephew Kannan Nair, and aims at uniting his diverse fan base consisting of young and old people from several generations under a single platform.
+It is headed by the actor's nephew Kannan Nair, and aims at uniting his fan base under a single platform.
 Activities include organising anniversary functions and memorial programs, facilitating his coworkers, maintaining the actor's website and official profiles and charity work.

 Monuments

-In 2009, an 8 ft high statue of the actor was erected in front of his house at Olayil, Kollam which is now a nursing home.
-Efforts are being made to construct a permanent memorial at Mulankadakam where he was cremated, and also to open a library and museum near his home.
+In 2009, an 8 ft high statue of the actor was erected in front of his house at Olayil, Kollam, which is now a nursing home.

-Jayan memorial club and a Jayan memorial National highway waiting shed consisting of all Jayan film names and pics built by fans in Thrissur.

-Jayan's Wax statue is unveiled at the Sunil Wax Museum in the state capital of Thiruvananthapuram in 2022.
+Jayan's wax statue was unveiled at the Sunil Wax Museum in the state capital of Thiruvananthapuram in 2022.